fastmachinelearning/hls4ml/setup/QUICKSTART.md

 ## Existing examples

-- Examples of model files and weights can be found in [example_models](https://github.com/hls-fpga-machine-learning/hls4ml/tree/master/example-models).
+- Examples of model files and weights can be found in [example_models](https://github.com/hls-fpga-machine-learning/hls4ml/tree/master/example-models) directory.

 - Training codes and examples of resources needed to train the models can be found [here](https://github.com/hls-fpga-machine-learning/keras-training).